aliireza/ddio-bench/TESTBED.md

 Below, you can find some useful hints for optimizing your testbed.

-- Isolating a CPU Socket: To have a more accurate measurement, we recommend you to isolate one CPU socket.
+### Isolating a CPU Socket

+To have a more accurate measurement, we recommend you to isolate one CPU socket.
 By doing so, you ensure that operating system is not polluting your cache.
 To do so, you can add the following commands to the `GRUB` commandline in `/etc/default/grub`.
 To find the cores located on a CPU socket, you can use `lscpu` command.

 ```bash
 GRUB_CMDLINE_LINUX="isolcpus=0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17"
 ```

+### Other Commandlines

-- Other commandlines: There are more options for the `GRUB_CMDLINE` to optimize your system.
+There are more options for the `GRUB_CMDLINE` to optimize your system.
 We used the followings:

 ```bash
 GRUB_CMDLINE_LINUX="isolcpus=0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17 iommu=pt intel_iommu=on default_hugepagesz=1GB hugepagesz=1G hugepages=128 acpi=on selinux=0 audit=0 nosoftlockup processor.max_cstate=1 intel_idle.max_cstate=0 intel_pstate=on nopti nospec_store_bypass_disable nospectre_v2 nospectre_v1 nospec l1tf=off netcfg/do_not_use_netplan=true mitigations=off"